Hernández, Chapman, Manoah lead Toronto past depleted Royals - WHIZ News

 TORONTO (AP) — Teoscar Hernández and Matt Chapman hit three-run home runs, Alek Manoah snapped a three-start winless streak with seven strong innings and the Toronto Blue Jays beat the depleted Kansas City Royals 8-1 on Friday night.

 Kansas City, in last place in the AL Central, was without 10 unvaccinated players and bolstered its roster with Triple-A and Double-A prospects.
-The Royals lost for the second time in seven games.
+The Royals, who won the first game of the series 3-1 on Thursday, lost for the second time in seven games.

 Foreign nationals who aren’t vaccinated against COVID-19 are not allowed to enter Canada, save for limited exceptions that require a 14-day quarantine.
 Unvaccinated baseball players are placed on the restricted list, which means they are not paid and do not accrue major league service time.